Tag: QLD smoke alarm

 New Farm, QLD, 4005

-In recent years, Australia has witnessed a surge in the adoption of lithium-ion battery technology, and Queensland is no exception.
-Small, lightweight and versatile, these batteries power everything from smartphones to e-scooters, e-bikes and even household renewable energy storage systems.
-Whilst these convenient batteries have transformed the way we live, work and play, their introduction has been accompanied by a concerning rise in lithium-ion battery fires in QLD homes.
+Is your 10-year lithium smoke alarm battery a cause for concern?
+In recent years, Australia has seen a rapid rise in the adoption of lithium-ion battery technology, and Queensland is no exception.
+These small, lightweight, and highly efficient batteries power everything from smartphones and laptops to e-scooters, e-bikes, and even household renewable energy storage systems.
+While lithium-ion batteries have revolutionized convenience and energy efficiency, their increasing use has also been linked to a troubling rise in battery-related fires in Queensland homes.

 QLD Lithium-Ion Battery Fires Increasing Exponentially